 The Big Sky Soul is a uniquely designed lightweight and completely freestanding solo tent.
 Two foldable poles cross in the middle and extend beyond the door, so that even the vestibule is freestanding – unlike any other freestanding tent I’m aware of.
 Its double wall design is very flexible; you can use the inner or outer alone, or both in combination.

-The Tarptent Rainbow isn’t quite as light as the Big Sky Soul, and it isn’t technically freestanding unless you have trekking poles, but it’s worth a mention for its interesting hybrid design.
+The Tarptent Rainbow isn’t technically freestanding unless you have trekking poles, but it’s a bit lighter than the Big Sky Soul and worth a mention for its interesting hybrid design.
 The four corners can be staked out for a no-trekking-poles-needed pitch, or attached to either end of trekking poles or substitute tent poles for a freestanding pitch (minus vestibules).

 This makes the Rainbow a flexible option that can readily adapt to different activities or regions.
-If you backpack with trekking poles in areas with rocky ground, the Rainbow allows you to pitch freestanding when needed or stake when it’s easy.
+If you backpack with trekking poles the Rainbow allows you to pitch freestanding when needed (rocky ground for example) or stake when it’s easy.